DEEPIKAGM007/Deepika_Repo2/README.md

 # Deepika_Repo2
-This is second Git repository created straight a way on the server.
+This is my second Git repository created straight a way on the server.